robostate/mavros/mavros/README.md

 Related issues: [#49 (outdated)][iss49], [#216 (outdated)][iss216], [#317 (outdated)][iss317], [#319 (outdated)][iss319], [#321 (outdated)][iss321], [#473][iss473].
 Documents: [Frame Conversions][iss473rfc], [Mavlink coordinate frames][iss473table].

+MAVROS also allows conversion of geodetic and geocentric coordinates through [GeographicLib][geolib] given that:
+  - `geographic_msgs` and `NatSatFix.msg` require the LLA fields to be filled in WGS-84 datum, meaning that the altitude should be the height above the WGS-84 ellipsoid.
+For that, a conversion from the height above the geoid (AMSL, considering the egm96 geoid model) to height above the WGS-84 ellipsoid, and vice-versa, is available and used in several plugins;
+  - According to ROS REP 105, the `earth` frame should be propagated in ECEF (Earth-Centered, Earth-Fixed) local coordinates.
+For that, the functionalities of GeographicLib are used in order to allow conversion from geodetic coordinates to geocentric coordinates;
+  - The translation from GPS coordinates to local geocentric coordinates require the definition of a local origin on the `map` frame, in ECEF, and calculate the offset to it in ENU.
+All the conversions are supported by GeographicLib classes and methods and implemented in the `global_position` plugin.

 Programs
 --------